About STEF

 Together Moving Forward Podcast

-My childhood was marked by homophobia, bullying, and abuse, teaching me to hate myself as I grew up.
+My childhood was marked by homophobia, bullying, and abuse, teaching me to hate myself and survive alone as I grew up.
 It stripped away my childhood and a significant part of my life.

 At 17, overwhelmed with shame and guilt, I quit my competitive figure skating career after finally making it to Nationals in Canada, simply unable to endure the abuse any longer.

-At 18, I joined professional ice shows, thinking I could escape the shame and guilt by traveling the world.
-But no matter where I went, the weight of it followed me.
+At 18, I joined professional ice shows, thinking I could escape the shame and guilt by traveling the world and living the party life.
+But no matter where I went and what I did, the weight of it always followed me.

 it’s about reclaiming my identity